SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 [insert unit description and learning outcomes here]
 ```

 You can be more targeted about your weaknesses or areas where you expect questions.
 Asking for detailed problem sets around specific topics can be helpful.
-Think of AI as an always-on study partner, but remember to check its work 5.
+Think of AI as an always-on study partner, but remember to check its work.

 ### Critiquing AI ###